gadget-inc/templates/carrier-service-template/README.md

 ## Testing

-- **Postman:** You can use Postman to ping your route with the example request that Shopify provides
+- **Postman:** You can use Postman to ping your Gadget app's get-rates route with the example request that Shopify provides
 - **Shopify development store:** You can test your application using the checkout on any dev store.
-If you experience errors in the checkout it is possible that your shipping and delivery settings are not set up properly
+If you experience errors in the checkout it's possible that your shipping and delivery settings are not set up properly

-&nbsp;